 According to a Wikipedia topic, “All U.S. states offer specialized license plates for licensed amateur radio operators, in many cases at no extra charge or at a discount compared to standard vanity plates.
 Among the stated reasons in various state statutes for providing special amateur radio plates are to recognize amateur radio operators for their service, and to enhance visibility of amateur radio operators in an emergency.
 The owner’s radio call sign is used instead of a standard-issue serial.”

 In addition to the USA, many other countries also issue specialty vehicle registration plates to licensed amateur radio operators, purportedly to facilitate their movement during an emergency.
-Notably, ham plates are not issued in the UK and Europe; please advise if this is incorrect or has changed.
+Notably, ham plates are not issued in continental Europe; please advise if this is incorrect or has changed.
+One commenter from the UK has reported that they are available but expensive there.

 Before you elect to get ham radio license plates for your own vehicle(s), consider the pros and cons of having them.